-Patients, health professionals and researchers working together to cure arthritis and autoimmune diseases
+Patients, health professionals and researchers working together to improve outcomes for arthritis and autoimmune diseases

 Arthritis and autoimmune diseases are: